jaewonwashere/how-to-vasp/Example Workflow.md

 mkdir ktest encut
 ```

+To continue my Pt / N example, I would name this directory "convergence_Pt"

 ## Get the POSCAR File

-If the POSCAR file is named like mp-XXX_YYY_POSCAR:
+If the POSCAR file is named like POSCAR_mp-126_N:
 ```
-cp ~/poscarfiles/mp-XXX_YYY_POSCAR ./
+cp ~/poscarfiles/POSCAR_mp-126_N ./
-mv mp-XXX_YYY_POSCAR POSCAR
+mv POSCAR_mp-126_N POSCAR
 ```

-This retrieves the POSCAR file from the library and renames it to just POSCAR
+For example, this takes POSCAR_mp-126_N from my poscarfiles directory, moves it to the convergence_Pt directory, and renames it to POSCAR.

 ## Set up POTCAR

 Once the POSCAR file is renamed and in the convergence_(material name) directory, we use the following automation script to generate the full POTCAR file:

-First, create the script in your home directory.
+First, create the following automation script in your home directory.
 ```
 cd ~
 nano generate_POTCAR
 ```
-Then, paste the following into the script.
+Then, paste the following code into the script.
 This automates the process of retrieving and combining the individual POTCAR_(atom) files.

 ```
 import os